Olde-Skuul/quicktime7windows/samples/movie_from_ref/readme.md

 On Macintosh, you can run the tool from the Terminal application.
 Here's how to run the tool from the Terminal specifying the included video frames file:

-1) Set the directory to the folder containing the sample code project "CreateMovieFromReferences"
+1) Set the directory to the folder containing the sample code project "movie_from_ref"
-2) Launch the tool and specify the "VideoFrames" frames file as the input file like this:
+2) Launch the tool and specify the "VideoFrames.bin" frames file as the input file like this:

 ``$ ./bin/movie_from_refxc3osx -input VideoFrames.bin``

 On Windows, you can run the tool from the Command Prompt like this:

-1) Set the directory to the folder containing the sample code project "CreateMovieFromReferences"
+1) Set the directory to the folder containing the sample code project "movie_from_ref"
 2) Launch the tool and specify the "VideoFrames" frames file as the input file like this:

 ``C:\samples\movie_from_ref> bin\movie_from_refv22ltc -input VideoFrames.bin``

 ## OTHER NOTES

-When compressing using B-frames where media has different decode and display times you can't use AddMediaSampleReferences.
+When compressing using B-frames where media has different decode and display times you can't use ``AddMediaSampleReferences``.
 Instead, you'll need to use the newer QT Sample Table APIs.
-The QTSampleTable object now replaces the arrays of references for AddMediaSampleReferences.
+The QTSampleTable object now replaces the arrays of references for ``AddMediaSampleReferences``.

 For more information, see the QuickTime 7 Update Guide.